Why teach the nature of science? The short answer is that the curriculum requires it and research supports it. These are compelling reasons.

 - helps show the human side of science.

 Reasons for the individual

 We live in an increasingly scientific and technological society in which many personal decisions involve scientific understanding.
 Should I take vitamin supplements?
-Are sunbeds safe?
-Could my cell phone cause a brain tumour?
+Do cell phone towers cause cancer?
 Will eating organic vegetables make me live longer?
-Does the lower environmental impact of a hybrid car justify its price?
-Will smoking kill me really?
+Does the lower environmental impact of an electric or hybrid car justify its price?
+Is vaping safer than smoking?